Cosmo/OpenSwiftUI/README.md

 ## Background

-SwiftUI was introduced by Apple at WWDC 19.
-Since then, developing applications with graphical user interfaces became easier to read, write and maintain.
+Apple introduced SwiftUI at WWDC 19.
+Since then, developing applications with graphical user interfaces became more comfortable to read, write, and maintain.
 Unfortunately, the principle "Learn once, apply anywhere" works on Apple platforms, only.

-Swift runs on Apple platforms, the web, Linux, Windows and even on embedded devices.
+Swift runs on Apple platforms, the web, Linux, Windows, and even on embedded devices.
 Wouldn't it be great if you could write GUI based applications with SwiftUI on platforms that run Swift?

 ## Contributing

 Xcode 11.2 or higher is required.

-It might not be the easiest thing to figure out how SwiftUI works internally but over time and collective guesswork, it can be done.
+Over time and collective guesswork, it should be possible to re-create the SwiftUI API.

-A good start is to get familar with the SwiftUI interface (see below).
-This will give you an idea of everything that is available to the user.
+A good starting point is to get familiar with the [SwiftUI interface](#swiftui-interface), focus on certain functionality, and try to re-implement it.

-Another way is to use reflection (`Mirror(reflecting: …)`) to peek into SwiftUI types and instances.
+A helpful tool is to use reflection (`Mirror(reflecting: …)`) to peek into SwiftUI types and instances.
+This reveals the internal structure of instances (properties, types, names and inheritance).

 ### Good to know

-Methods and properties of SwiftUI that are marked as private, should be prefixed by an `_` (underscore) and marked as public in OpenSwiftUI.
+Private methods and properties of SwiftUI should be prefixed by an `_` (underscore) and marked as public in OpenSwiftUI.
-This is neccessary because another project of a GUI implementation might need access.
+Doing this is necessary because another project of a GUI implementation might need access.

 ## Resources

 ### SwiftUI Interface

-Compared to what you can see in Xcode, the file below shows you more than just the public interfaces.
+Compared to what you can see in Xcode, this [gist]((https://gist.github.com/Cosmo/b4cd7d4c81bf09c5801459b591a322f9)) shows you more than just the public interfaces.
-Private properties and even the body of properties, functions and initializers that are marked as `@inlinable` is visible in plain text.
+It shows private properties, and the body of `@inlinable` marked properties, functions, and initializers.

 ```
 /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/System/Library/Frameworks/SwiftUI.framework/Versions/A/Modules/SwiftUI.swiftmodule/x86_64.swiftinterface